 In Indian dishes, sweet, sour, bitter, salty and pungent are usually balanced to merge into a common deliciousness and richness without drawing attention to their individual selves.
 Not so with Indo-Chinese cuisine.
 You could taste the salty, the sweet, the spicy and the tangy in each dish.
 And they did such a happy dance on your tongue that you not only didn't mind, you wanted more.
 And more.

-In India, growing up, this was the only international cuisine most of us were familiar with –this and the food served at Irani restaurants, run by Persian immigrants.
-In Bombay, Indo-Chinese restaurants were easy to find and extremely popular–their exotic, richly flavored sauces, soups, fried rice and noodles, with little bowls of soy sauce and chili-spiked vinegar on the side, offered a touch of the exotic.
+In India, growing up, this was the only international cuisine most of us were familiar with --this and the food served at Irani restaurants, run by Persian immigrants.
+In Bombay, Indo-Chinese restaurants were easy to find and extremely popular--their richly flavored sauces, soups, fried rice and noodles, with little bowls of soy sauce and chili-spiked vinegar on the side, offered a touch of the exotic.

 If you're unfamiliar with Indo-Chinese cuisine, don't expect your usual Chinese takeout food at these restaurants.
 Instead, open up your tastebuds to a whole new adventure that'll doubtlessly leave you with a happy smile and tummy.